tamuri/BIOL0033/software_installation.md

 'geiger', 'phangorn', 'phylogram', 'phytools'), dep=TRUE)
 ```

 You will see packages being downloaded and installed.
 Wait for the installation process to finish (when the output stops and prompt is again displayed).
+It can take some time, be patient!

-3. To install packages for multiple sequence alignment and tree visualation, copy & paste the following into the RStudio console and press return
+3. Install packages for multiple sequence alignment and tree visualation.
+Copy & paste the following line into the RStudio console and press return

 ```
 BiocManager::install("msa", version = "3.8")